 Washington University in St. Louis requires all fall and spring classes scheduled in university-managed (pooled) classrooms to adhere to a standard set of meeting days and times.

 Ensuring that courses meet during approved days/times is beneficial to the university, as it allows for a greater distribution of classes throughout the day, reduces the number of course time conflicts for students, reduces the number of courses that must be capped due to room size, and facilitates better matches of rooms with instructors’ teaching needs.
+Effective Fall 2019, courses start on the hour or half hour.

 Assignment of University-Managed Classrooms